arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-The `OrdersJpaAdapter` is responsible for making the translation between the domain and the JPA entities.
+The `OrdersJpaAdapter` takes care of the translation between the domain and the JPA entities.
 This means that we can create an `OrderJpaRepository` interface which is called directly from the adapter.

 ```java
 public interface OrderJpaRepository extends JpaRepository<OrderEntity, UUID> { }